Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 - Managing, handling, and transcribing medical records

-- Maintaining strict protocols to ensure a safe work- and care space
+- Maintaining strict protocols to ensure a safe work and patient care space

 - Maintaining compliance with state and federal regulations